Vilkitsky Strait

 Description

 Loy Nikolai Pavlovich (1925, Molochansk, Zaporizhia Oblast, Ukraine — 2004).
-Honored Artist of the RSFSR (since 1976), People's Artist of the Russian Federation (since 2003).
+Honored Artist of the RSFSR (since 1976), People’s Artist of the Russian Federation (since 2003).
 In 1955 he graduated from the Kharkiv Art Institute.
-He was elected deputy chairman of the Krasnoyarsk regional board of the Union of Artists of the RSFSR.
-For twenty years (from 1960 to 1980) he worked in the Far North.
-His works were reproduced in magazines such as Sovetsky Soyuz, Ogonyok, Moskva, Khudozhnik, Druzhba narodov, Smena and others.
-The artist's works are held in many collections.
+He was elected deputy chairman of the Krasnoyarsk branch of the Union of Artists of the RSFSR.
+For twenty years (1960–1980) he worked in the Far North.
+His works were reproduced in magazines such as Sovetsky Soyuz, Ogonyok, Moscow, Khudozhnik (The Artist), Druzhba narodov (Friendship of the Peoples), Smena, and others.
+The artist’s works are held in many collections.

-The Vilkitsky Strait is a term that denotes the strait separating the Severnaya Zemlya archipelago from the Taymyr Peninsula and connecting the Kara Sea with the Laptev Sea.
+The Vilkitsky Strait is the term for the strait that separates the Severnaya Zemlya archipelago from the Taimyr Peninsula and connects the Kara Sea with the Laptev Sea.

-In 1918 the strait was renamed the Boris Vilkitsky Strait — after the name of the leader of the expedition that discovered the strait.
-Since 1954 the name has been written without the given name: Vilkitsky Strait.
-This alteration of the name had a political background: as early as 1920 B. A. Vilkitsky emigrated from Soviet Russia, and, to be on the safe side, the name that had clearly been bestowed in his honour was decided to be absorbed among other names given in honour of his father.
+In 1918 the strait was renamed the Boris Vilkitsky Strait — after the name of the head of the expedition that discovered it.
+Since 1954 the name has been written without the first name: Vilkitsky Strait.
+This alteration of the name had a political background: as early as 1920 B. A. Vilkitsky emigrated from Soviet Russia, and, to be on the safe side, the name that had clearly been given in his honor was decided to be diluted among other names given in honour of his father.

 Lot No. 5608